HassanRaza1313/Bitcoin-Trading-Bot-Using-LSTM/README.md

   <img src="images/SignUp.jpg" alt="Logo" width="800" height="400">
 Fill in the required details, do all the necesssary authentication and you are good to go!

-After you sign up, you need to create the binance API for your account.
+After that, Create the Binance API for your account.
 In your account settings, go to API Management, label your API, and press Create.
 <img src="images/APIManagement.jpg" alt="Logo" width="800" height="400">

 After you complete all verification and create your API, you will get the following screen: